Andre-ADPC/Vue-Forge-2024-Low-poly-3D-Animation/README.md

 This matches how Three.js interprets the axes, so our intuition aligns perfectly.
 </html>

-## Why Orientations and Rotations Might Feel Confusing
+## Why Orientations and Rotations Might Feel Confusing — It's All About the Object's Origin POV.

+Remember this one thing: **Your "Up" might be my "Down"**, and as easily **Your "X" can be my "Z"**...

 The **default Euler <u>rotation</u> order** in Three.js (XYZ) can sometimes cause confusion: